 Christmas Eve pub shooting accused admits handling stolen goods

-Connor Chapman pleaded guilty to the charge ahead of his trial for the murder of Elle Edwards who was shot in Wirral on December 24 last year.
+Connor Chapman pleaded guilty to the charge ahead of his trial for the murder of Elle Edwards who was shot in Wallasey, Wirral on Christmas Eve.

 A man accused of fatally shooting a beautician outside a pub on Christmas Eve has pleaded guilty to a charge of handling stolen goods.